drcinfotech/DRC-Food-AI-Chatbot/README.md

 ### A note on the name

-Like the Education and Real Estate projects in this series, Order Assistant uses a **generic functional name** rather than an invented brand.
+Like the Education and Real Estate projects in this series, DRC Order Assistant uses a **generic functional name** rather than an invented brand.
 Descriptive terms describing the actual function of a tool cannot be claimed as trademarks for those same goods, which is the trademark-safest pattern for a portfolio/demo project.
 If you fork this to launch commercially, you'll need to pick a distinctive brand name and clear it with a trademark attorney.

 ---